miweb0/EA-FC-24-Data-Analysis-End-to-End-Project/README.md

 ## Tableau Dashboard

-Explore the interactive dashboard on [Tableau Public](#) (https://public.tableau.com/app/profile/miguel.tello/viz/TableauProject_17241256666710/Dashboard1).
+Explore the interactive dashboard on [Tableau Public](https://public.tableau.com/app/profile/miguel.tello/viz/TableauProject_17241256666710/Dashboard1).
 The dashboard includes various charts from this project and an interactive map where you can choose different metrics to evaluate.
 All charts are interconnected, enhancing the user experience.

 ## Conclusion